agilancan/PenguinGame/README.md

 # PenguinGame
-It's a game about a penguin
+It's a game about a penguin's survival in the vast dangerous Arctic! :)